 Lung cancer is the leading cause of cancer death in the United States.

-“Personalized Immunotherapy for Non-Small Cell Lung Cancer“ was the title of an outstanding presentation by Roy Herbst MD PhD, at last year’s annual meeting of the Society for Immunotherapy of Cancer (SITC).
+“Personalized Immunotherapy for Non-Small Cell Lung Cancer“ was the title of an outstanding presentation by Roy Herbst MD PhD, at the 2014 annual meeting of the Society for Immunotherapy of Cancer (SITC).

 Following his talk, Dr Herbst kindly shared his thoughts on lung cancer immunotherapy, and his experience of participating in clinical trials of checkpoint inhibitors that target the PD-1 (and it’s ligand PD-L1) cell signaling pathway.